thisisashwinraj/Ashwin-Mini-Learning-Projects/PandoraNLPWebApp/README.md

 git clone https://github.com/ashwinraj-in/Workspace/tree/main/PandoraNLPWebApp
 ```
 ### Installing Required Libraries
 The web application requires some requirements that are present in the requirements.txt file.
-These can be installed by running the following code.
+These can be installed by running:
 ```
 sudo pip3 install -r requirements.txt
 ```